 The authenticator and the client communicate using the \emph{Client to Authenticator Protocol (CTAP)}.
 CTAP works at the application-layer and is transported over Universal Serial Bus (USB), Near Field Communication (NFC), or Bluetooth Low Energy (BLE).
-CTAP exposes to the client the \emph{CTAP Authenticator API}, usable to interact with the authenticator, e.g., credential creation, management, and deletion.
+It exposes the client to the \emph{CTAP Authenticator API}, usable to interact with the authenticator, e.g., credential creation, management, and deletion.
 These API calls might require User Verification (\emph{UV}) and User Presence (\emph{UP}) authorization.
-The latest CTAP protocol specification is the version 2.2~\cite{ctap22-draft}.

 This work focuses on the CTAP protocol and its security and privacy guarantees.
 There are only a few research studies about CTAP.
 The authors of~\cite{barbosa2021provable} performed a provable security analysis on CTAP, highlighting unauthenticated DH key exchange.
 In a follow-up work~\cite{barbosa2023rogue}, they proposed an impersonation attack exploiting CTAP to register an authenticator with an arbitrary relying party.
-The authors in~\cite{guan2022formal} propose a MitM privacy leak attack on CTAP based on unauthenticated DH.
-Other works target the authenticator with fault injection and side channel physical attacks~\cite{titanninjaphysical,roche2021side}.
-The literature on WebAuthn is extensive, featuring, among others, misbinding, misauthentication, session hijacking, cookie theft, social engineering, and rogue authenticator attacks~\cite{mahdad2024overlays,kuchhal2023evaluating, li2020authenticator,jubur2021bypassing,yadav2023security} (see Section~\ref{sec:related} for more FIDO2 related work).
+The authors in~\cite{guan2022formal} present a Machine-in-the-Middle (MitM) attack on CTAP resulting in a privacy leak.
+Other works target the authenticator with fault injection and side channel attacks~\cite{titanninjaphysical,roche2021side}.

-No prior work investigated the \emph{CTAP Authenticator API}.
-This API is a critical protocol-level attack surface as it enables the creation, management, and deletion of FIDO2 credentials and the administration of FIDO2 authenticators.
-FIDO2 credentials are essential for security and privacy as they authorize access to sensitive online services, including social media, banking, data sharing, e-commerce, etc. A protocol-level attack on the CTAP Authenticator API would enable access and tamper with any FIDO2 credential stored on any FIDO2 authenticator, regardless of the authenticator's hardware and software details.
-Hence, it is crucial to assess the API's expected security and privacy properties and whether they hold them in practice.
+No prior work investigated the FIDO2 \emph{CTAP Authenticator API}.
+This API is a critical protocol-level attack surface as it enables the creation, management, and deletion of credentials and the administration of authenticators.
+FIDO2 credentials are security and privacy critical as they authorize access to popular online services, including, social media, banking, data sharing, and e-commerce.
+A protocol-level attack on the CTAP Authenticator API would enable access to and manipulation of any credential stored on any authenticator, regardless of the authenticator's hardware and software details.
+Hence, it is crucial to assess the API's expected security and privacy properties and if they hold in practice.